 Organizations and their employees increasingly require instant access to network resources, regardless of whether they are working remotely or in an office setting.
-As a result, traditional network perimeters are expanding and will continue to do so with the influx of new technologies and established telework operations.
+As a result, traditional network perimeters are expanding and will continue to do so with the influx of new technologies and established remote work options.

-Organizations need access to security solutions that are suited to their unique network environments and business requirements.
-As the convergence of network infrastructures and security plays a greater role in business success, taking a “security-driven networking” approach is crucial.
+Ultimately, organizations need access to security solutions that are suited to their unique network environments and business requirements.
+As the convergence of network infrastructures and security plays a greater role in business success, taking a “security-driven networking” approach will become more crucial than ever.
 This strategy integrates an organization’s network and security architecture, allowing security to function as the key driver in business operations.
 By adopting a security-driven approach to networking, businesses can embrace digital innovation without exposing critical assets to risks.

-Security-driven networking enables partners to offer customers greater levels of protection while growing their own businesses.
-Helping customers establish a security-driven networking strategy also gives partners a way to demonstrate value by providing guidance when addressing hybrid IT challenges.
+Security-driven Networking enables partners to offer customers greater levels of protection while growing their own businesses.
+Helping customers converge networking and security also gives partners a way to demonstrate value by providing guidance when addressing hybrid IT challenges.
 There are several reasons to adopt and recommend a converged security and networking approach that prioritizes a hybrid infrastructure, flexibility, and performance.

 Companies today rely on the cloud and data centers to conduct business, giving rise to hybrid IT environments.
 Even if a customer is cloud-focused, they still have endpoints that must be protected, especially with the wide-scale adoption of remote work.
 To address these changes, partners must shape their product and service offerings around this type of convergence.

-Flexibility is a key component to security-driven networking.
-With flexible infrastructures, organizations can quickly adapt to shifts in the IT landscape, allowing them to provide cutting edge services and stay ahead of the competition.
+Flexibility is a key component of security-driven networking.
+With flexible infrastructures, organizations can quickly adapt to shifts in the IT landscape, allowing them to provide cutting-edge services and stay ahead of the competition.
 And because customers expect quick and effective solutions, security must match the speed of the network.
-Security-driven networking gives customers the performance they need without sacrificing security.
+Overall, security-driven networking can give customers the performance they need without sacrificing security.

 Modern networks are becoming more complex both in terms of edges and cloud capabilities.
 Cyber criminals know this and have taken advantage of shifting network ecosystems to find and exploit vulnerabilities.
 As hybrid IT becomes a reality for more businesses, traditional security solutions are incapable of protecting critical assets.
-The convergence of security and networking offers significant opportunities for partners, enabling them to meet their customers’ demands for performance and protection.
+While it is not yet being practiced across all organizations, the convergence of security and networking can offer significant opportunities for partners, enabling them to meet their customers’ demands for performance and protection.

 Engage in our Fortinet user community (Fuse).
 Share ideas and feedback, learn more about our products and technology, or connect with peers.